Monad-01/Ethereum-Solidity-Notes/ethereumNodes.md

 - As stated above, ***Geth*** has been one of the main ways users have been able to communicate with one another in the Ethereum mainnet.
 However, due to Linux being Linux, there have been other implementations that have allowed users to communicate with the network.

-- Web3.js a collection of libraries that allows webapplications to interact with an Ethereum node.
+- Web3.js a collection of libraries that allows Web Applications to interact with an Ethereum node.
 It's the official JavaScript API developed by the core Ethereum team.
 It is going to be the main way we can communicate with the blockchain from a normal website.

 - Wallets also are pieces of software that we use to communicate with the Ethereum mainnet.
 The wallet has access to the private key, which controls the Ethereum account and can interact with Ethereum Decentralized Applications.